zu-greta/comp370/summary/370_summary.md

 **data/method dependency**: data and method are dependent on each other. if you change one, you have to change the other

 ### Lecture 54 - most frequent world analysis
-**TF-IDF**: term frequency inverse document frequency. a term's overlal score should be impacted by how common it is in genreal. *for analysing text*
+**TF-IDF**: term frequency inverse document frequency. a term's overall score should be impacted by how common it is in general. *for analysing text*

 > `tf-idf(term, document, Documents) = tf(term, document) * idf(term, Documents)` -> frequency of the term in the category * the penalty term